willsmart/WILibrary/README.md

 WILibrary
 =========

-Modules written in winterface for making ios apps
+Modules written in minim for making ios apps